anasha-flintoff_WEB (1)

 Judith is passionate about sustainability and helping deliver practical and holistic solutions to the earth’s most complex sustainability issues through the legal system and civic action.
 As the National Policy Officer, Judith is committed to promoting good governance and management within NELA.
 Outside of work, she enjoys birdwatching and spending time in nature.

-Natasha Catalano, National Conference Officer
+Natasha Catalano, National Events Officer

 Natasha is a final year law student who is passionate about the environment, animals and social justice.
 Natasha is currently a Paralegal at a commercial law firm where she is involved in the international projects team and aspires to explore the environmental side of the work, in particular native title.